EPENDYMOMA

 Causes of Ependymoma

 The average age at which a spinal ependymoma develops is 39 years old, however, roughly one in four tumors appear before the age of 18.
 Males are more likely than females to develop a spinal ependymoma, however, it is unclear why this is the case.
 Spinal ependymomas are intramedullary tumors that form inside the spinal cord, as we noted above.
-They can grow in a number of different locations inside the cord, though.
+They can grow in several different locations inside the cord, though.
 The majority of ependymomas are present in the cervical cord, where they grow in this region in roughly 44 percent of cases.
 The thoracic cord alone accounts for around 26% of the development, while the cervical cord and upper thoracic chord together account for another 23%.

 How Common are Ependymomas?